axrxvm/slchat.js/USAGE.md

 ### Create a Bot Instance

 To begin using `slchat.js`, first instantiate the `Bot` class.
 You will need your bot's token and bot ID to get started.
-These can typically be obtained from the SLChat dashboard or API.

 ```javascript
 const { Bot } = require('slchat.js');